When collecting feedback for your voice of customer (VoC) program, it’s easy to be torn between quality and quantity.

 Buy-in from across the organization.
 Each of your teams play a role in your customer’s experiences.
 Making closed-loop processes the sole responsibility of your frontline or customer service team is a mistake.
 Replies from the person or team with the closest relationship to the customer’s feedback are more meaningful and more likely to reduce customer churn.

-3. Use VoC Research to Inform Your Strategy to Growth
+3. Use VoC Research to Inform Your Strategy for Growth

 Satisfied customers drive revenue growth.
 And while VoC research can be affected by bias, revenue growth doesn’t lie.